faizawa/playwright_js_boilerplate/README.md

 # ⚡ Automated Testing Boilerplate ⚡

 A super sleek and modular boilerplate for automated testing using Playwright.
 Ready to rock your testing game and level up your dev workflow! 🤘
+This boilerplate will be updated gradually, stay tuned...

 ## Installation